 Frank Lloyd Wright fans, rejoice!
 If you’ve always dreamed of spending the night in one of the master architect’s creations, you’ve got several possibilities to choose from.
-One (a Frank Lloyd Wright farmhouse featured in this month’s Old-House Living) is a bed and breakfast, but the other five rent as a vacation houses.
+One, a Frank Lloyd Wright farmhouse, is a bed and breakfast, but the other five rent as a vacation houses.

 Most of the homes are in the Midwest (not surprisingly, considering the proximity of Wright’s Oak Park studio and Taliesin encampment), and all are located in wooded settings, allowing you to soak up the beauty of nature alongside the incomparable architecture.